neonkingfr/VizBench/README.md

 ========

-A framework for creating FreeFrame 1.5 (FFGL) plugins that involve OSC/TUIO and HTTP listeners and MIDI I/O.
+A framework for creating FreeFrame 1.5 (FFGL) plugins that involve OSC/TUIO and HTTP listeners and MIDI I/O.  Plugins listen for HTTP on port 80 (by default) in order to deliver HTML GUIs and respond to a variety of APIs.
+Plugins listen for OSC/TUIO on port 3333 in order to respond to cursor information.

+The FFGL plugins here have been tested in Resolume (4.1.11) and Magic (1.53).

 Also included is a FreeFrame host (FFFF) for testing and simple uses.

-The FFGL plugins here have been tested in Resolume (4.1.11).
+FFFF is capable of loading a pipeline of FFGL plugins.

 This is a work in progress, but if anything in the instructions below doesn't work as advertized (on Window 8 or Windows 7), please send